-12.3.2 With visual\studio generator
+12.3.2 With visual studio generator

-Use this, or visual\studio\multi, if you are maintaining your Visual Studio projects, and want to use Conan to to tell Visual Studio how to find your third-party dependencies.
+Use the visual\studio generator, or visual\studio\multi, if you are maintaining your Visual Studio projects, and want to use Conan to to tell Visual Studio how to find your third-party dependencies.

-You can use the visual studio generator to manage your requirements via your Visual Studio project.
+You can use the visual\studio generator to manage your requirements via your Visual Studio project.